FransiscoDot/react-environment/README.md

 Environment configuration
 - install 'editorconfig' plugin
 - add .editorconfig for define indent-style and other options
+- add scripts to package.json for automate tasks like "start"

 Open app in browser:
 - install 'express', eventually 'open' module